antonyant11/the-makerformlab-docs/docs/admin/index.md

 * **Security:** Maintain strict confidentiality of user data and platform information.
 * **Proactive Monitoring:** Regularly check queues and logs to ensure timely processing and issue resolution.

-Your diligence ensures The MakerForge remains a trusted and valuable resource for both artists and design professionals.
+Your diligence ensures The MakerFormLab remains a trusted and valuable resource for both artists and design professionals.